cits3007/cits3007.github.io/assets/lectures/lect06--analysis.md

 - Are there any general tools or approaches for ensuring we do the good things, and avoid the bad things?

 - \pause "Ensuring"?
-Sadly, no. But there are many things that can help.
+No. But there are many things that can help.

 ### Avoiding vulnerabilities